emirkabal/dervis-storage-bridge/README.md

 5. Go to **App Keys** and click `Generate New Master Application Key`
 6. Then copy given information to `.env` file.
 7. `UPLOAD_KEY` is your authorization header scope for security.
+8. If you want to just use the "/" route to redirect to another website fill the `REDIRECT_URL` scope in the `.env` file.

 # Installation
 ```bash